mlr-org/mlr3cluster/README.md

   - A selection of 19 clustering learners that represent a wide variety of clusterers: partitional, hierarchical, fuzzy, etc.
   - A selection of 4 performance measures
-  - One built-in task to get started with clustering
+  - Two built-in tasks to get started with clustering

 Also, the package is integrated with **[mlr3viz](https://github.com/mlr-org/mlr3viz)** which enables you to create great visualizations with just one line of code!